Technology

 Step 4: Core Machine Learning

 Machine learning teaches computers patterns from data.
-Master the fundamentals before jumping into deep learning.
+Master the fundamentals before jumping into deep learning, because these ideas carry over to more advanced architectures.

 • Supervised learning: regression, classification, decision trees, ensembles.